German Rail PassFrom € 152 From € 152 Germany : DB

 How to use a rail pass?

-- The German Rail Pass is valid for free travel on the river boats operated by the Köln-Düsseldorfer Rheinschiffahrt AG; between Cologne and Mainz on the Rhine; and between Koblenz and Cochem on the Moselle river.
+- The German Rail Pass offers discount for the river boats operated by the Köln-Düsseldorfer Rheinschiffahrt AG; between Cologne and Mainz on the Rhine; and between Koblenz and Cochem on the Moselle river.
 This offer is not valid for boats with cabins or multi day river cruises.

 - More info: www.k-d.de

 50% discount on steamer boats on the Lake Constance

 - The German Rail Pass entitles you to 50% discount on steamers on the Lake Constance (German: Bodensee).
 Lake Constance can be reached by train, for example by travelling from Munich or Stuttgart to Friedrichshafen.